 Swap chips and mash for wholemeal pasta, baked plantain or sweet potato.

-Swap cereals like Cornflakes and Rice Krispies for porridge with jumbo oats, made with single cream and water
+Swap cereals like Cornflakes and Rice Krispies for higher fibre options like porridge with jumbo oats, made with single cream and water.

 Other healthier carbs